Strategy and Integration Manager for Communication and Public Engagement

-Cunningham was previously Kennedy’s Strategic Planning manager.
-She advised senior management on Kennedy strategic planning activities/analyses concerning present and future Kennedy operations and development, and facilitated development of centerwide strategic policies and initiatives.
-She was strategic planning liaison to the U.S. Air Force 45th Space Wing (45 SW), and was a Space Florida (SF) Board advisory member.
+Ms. Cunningham was previously KSC’s Strategic Planning Mgr. where she advised Sr. Mgt. on KSC strategic planning activities/analyses concerning present & future KSC operations and development, and facilitated development of Center-wide strategic policies & initiatives.
+She was also strategic planning liaison to Air Force 45th Space Wing (45 SW), and was a Space Florida (SF) Board Advisory Member

-Prior to this, Cunningham was Kennedy’s lead for Partnerships and Industry.
-She led a team in establishing and maintaining strategic partnerships with NASA, industry, academia, DoD, and other state/federal entities.
-She was Kennedy’s liaison to the Governor’s Commission on Future of Space and Aeronautics in Florida, and Kennedy’s SF liaison.
-She was also a senior technical expert on the NASA Engineering and Safety Center (NESC) Orbiter Thermal Protection System (TPS) Gapfiller Assessment Group.
+Prior to this, Ms. Cunningham was KSC’s Lead for Partnerships & Industry.
+She led a team in establishing & maintaining strategic partnerships with NASA, Industry, Academia, DoD, & other state/federal entities.
+She was KSC’s liaison to Governor’s Commission on Future of Space & Aeronautics in Florida, and the KSC SF liaison.
+She was also a Sr. technical expert on NASA Engineering and Safety Center (NESC) Orbiter Thermal Protection System (TPS) Gapfiller Assessment Group.

-Before this, Cunningham was acting deputy/senior spaceport manager for the KSC/45 SW Cape Canaveral Spaceport Planning and Customer Service Office.
-She established the office, including briefings to KSC/45 SW senior management and White House Office of Science & Technology Policy (OSTP).
-She was the customer’s primary interface for facilities/services for launch, test and technology development.
-She was also a NASA technical expert on the STS-107 Columbia Mishap Investigation/Reconstruction Team and NESC Space Shuttle and International Space Station Recurring Anomalies Team.
+Before this, Ms. Cunningham was Acting Deputy and Senior Spaceport Manager for KSC/45 SW Cape Canaveral Spaceport Planning & Customer Service Office.
+She established the office, including briefings to KSC/45 SW Sr. Mgt & White House Office of Science & Technology Policy (OSTP).
+She was the customer’s primary interface for facilities/services for launch, test, & technology development.
+She was also a NASA technical expert on STS-107 Columbia Mishap Investigation/Reconstruction Team and NESC Space Shuttle & International Space Station Recurring Anomalies Team.

-Cunningham was previously a Kennedy Advanced Development and Shuttle Upgrades Project manager.
-Her projects included orbiter TPS and bioregenerative exploration.
-Her teams published on material/process improvements, presenting at the 1999 International Astronautical Federation Congress in Amsterdam.
+Ms. Cunningham was previously a KSC Advanced Development & Shuttle Upgrades Project Mgr.
+Her projects included Orbiter TPS and bio-regenerative exploration.
+Her teams published on material/process improvements, presenting at 1999 International Astronautical Federation Congress in Amsterdam.

-She served as an executive intern to Kennedy Space Center Director Robert Crippen in 1994.
+She served as an Executive Intern to KSC Director Robert Crippen in 1994.

-Prior to accepting a position at Kennedy in 1986, she worked as an aerospace engineer at Allison Gas Turbine.
+Prior to her position at KSC in 1986, she worked as an Aerospace Engineer at Allison Gas Turbine.

-Cunningham is active in education/outreach.
-She mentors K-12 students/new hires and represented Kennedy on agency outreach teams.
-She enjoys touring students and dignitaries, sharing NASA’s story.
-She’s also a singer and performs for NASA, AIAA, the National Space Club (NSC) and others.
-She is a member of the NSC, Women in Aerospace, and AIAA (Space Transportation Technical Committee and served on the Technical Committee on Management).
+Ms. Cunningham is active in education/outreach.
+She mentors K-12 students/new hires and represented KSC on Agency Outreach teams.
+She enjoys touring students, dignitaries, etc., sharing NASA’s story.
+She’s also a singer and performs for NASA, AIAA, NSC, etc. She’s a member of NSC, Women in Aerospace, and AIAA (Space Transportation Technical Committee & Management Integration and Outreach Committee).